by John W. Ritenbaugh (1932-2023)

 The Corinthians took great pleasure in their gifts, just as we would, but a gift's relative importance is shown in its temporal quality.
 That is, there are times when a gift is of no use.
 But love will never end; it will always be of use.

-Indeed, the receiving of gifts from God—unless accompanied by and used with love—have the potential to corrupt the one receiving them.
+Indeed, the receiving of gifts from God—unless accompanied by and used with love—has the potential to corrupt the one receiving them.
 God's gifts are powers given to enhance a person's ability to serve God in the church.
-However, we have all heard the cliché, "power corrupts, and absolute power corrupts absolutely."
+However, we have all heard the cliché, "Power corrupts, and absolute power corrupts absolutely."
 If gifts are not received and used with love, they will play a part in corrupting the recipient, just as they were corrupting the Corinthians.
 Love is the attribute of God that enables us to receive and use His gifts without corruption.

-Love, Debt and Motivation
+Love, Debt, and Motivation

-In Romans 13:8-10 Paul injects love into the context of law, showing that it is the sum of all duties:
+In Romans 13:8-10, Paul injects love into the context of law, showing that it is the sum of all duties:

 Owe no one anything except to love one another, for he who loves another has fulfilled the law.
 For the commandments, "You shall not commit adultery," "You shall not murder," "You shall not steal," "You shall not bear false witness," "You shall not covet," and if there is any other commandment, are all summed up in this saying, namely, "You shall love your neighbor as yourself."
 Love does no harm to a neighbor; therefore love is the fulfillment of the law.